glhd/gretel/README.md

 #### Using Breadcrumbs in Some Other Way

-If you need to use the breadcrumbs in some other way—maybe for rending via a client-side framework that Gretel doesn’t already integrate with—you can always just get the current breadcrumbs as a `Collection` or `array` off the route:
+If you need to use the breadcrumbs in some other way—maybe for rending via a client-side framework that Gretel doesn't already integrate with—you can always just get the current breadcrumbs as a `Collection` or `array` off the route:

 ```php